tevuore/dax64/README.md

 README
 ======

-WHAT: dax64 is collection of tools disassemble, assemble and support execution of Commodore 64 machine code.
+**WHAT**: dax64 is collection of tools disassemble, assemble and support execution of Commodore 64 machine code.

-STATUS: At the moment it is able to simple operations for 6502 machine code.
+**STATUS**: At the moment it is able to simple operations for 6502 machine code.

-GOAL: This project is a summer project for fun, relearning 6502 assembly and diving deeper into Dart programming.
+**GOAL**: This project is a summer project for fun, relearning 6502 assembly and diving deeper into Dart programming.

 dax64 can do